pypm/home/docs/studies/bc20210614/index.md

 Some of the internal workings of the model are illustrated in the figure below.
 The daily growth rate (delta) depends on the product of the transmission rate (alpha) and the susceptible fraction (S/N).
-The product is shown by the olive curve (for B.1.1.7) and the red curves (for B.1.617.2 for different growth advantages) and the grey horizontal lines show the growth rate for a few values.
+The product is shown by the olive curve (for B.1.1.7) and the red curves (for B.1.617.2 for different growth advantages) and the grey horizontal lines show the growth rate for a few
+values: 0% (solid line) + and - 2% per day (dashed lines)
+and + and -5% per day (dotted lines).

 ![bc_suscept](img/bc_suscept_0610_proj.png)